Lieberkühn reflector: Operation and Light Path

 The Lieberkühn reflector completely surrounds the objective lens, featuring a central hole through which it is mounted onto the lens.
 The mirrored inner surface faces the specimen.
-A Lieberkühn reflector is typically a concave mirror (see illustrations), one descriptions uses a flat mirror at a 45-degree angle.
+A Lieberkühn reflector is typically a concave mirror (see illustrations), though one description uses a flat mirror at a 45-degree angle.
 When used in a compound microscope, the light must be directed from below and parallel to the optical axis.
 Thus, the illumination is different from the conventional Köhler illumination setup, where a condenser forms a light cone with the specimen at its focus.
 Instead, light passing laterally past the specimen is reflected at the Lieberkühn reflector and now falls from above from all sides onto the specimen, resulting in minimal shadow formation.
 Hence, the microscopic image appears with relatively low contrast.
 Since light that is reflected at object surfaces perpendicular to the optical axis (parallel to the microscope stage) will not be collected by the objective, this arrangement qualifies as darkfield illumination.